gnello/in-memory-file-storage-server/README.md

 ./main -f ../config.txt # run the server
 ```

-The server requests and accepts only one option: the configuration file.
+The server requires and accepts only one option to start: the configuration file.
 The usage is shown below:

 ```text
 Usage: main [options]